Thinking about a classic Spanish road trip? Check out this 10-day itinerary from Madrid to Seville.

 Click here to book a skip the line ticket for the Reina Sofia.
 Art lovers should consider a guided tour of the magnificent museum.

-The Thyssen-Bornemisza Museum is housed in the Villahermosa Palace The collection is one of the world’s most impressive private art caches, possible second only to that of Queen Elizabeth of England.
-Opened in 1994, the Thyssen (pronounced Tee-sun) museum offers something for everyone.
+This collection is one of the world’s most impressive private art holdings, possibly second only to that of Queen Elizabeth of England.
+Opened in 1994, the Thyssen (pronounced Tee-sun) offers a diverse array of art for everyone.

-Click here to book a skip a line ticket to the museum.
+Click here to book a Thyssen ticket.

 If you’re not a fan of museums, instead take a bucolic stroll in Madrid’s most popular green space, Retiro Gardens.

-El Retiro is filled with royal remnants, wonderful monuments, and fountains.
 There’s the Crystal Palace, the Statue Walk, the Alfonso XII monument, and a man-made lake to explore.

 You can book a guided walking tour in El Retiro or book a popular Segway tour.

 Madrid has one of Europe’s best night scenes, if you’re a night owl.
 It’s a late night city that never really sleeps, so there are many evening options.
-Start your night with a glass of vino at Angelita Madrid, a trendy wine bar in the Chueca neighborhood of central Madrid.

-If you didn’t get your sunset view on day 1 because of jet lag, head to the Temple of Debod.
 Dating from the 2nd century B.C., this Egyptian monument is located in the Cuatrel de la Montana Park, only 10 minutes from the royal palace.
 You’ll have beautiful panoramic views.

 If you’re a culture vulture, consider taking in a show on Madrid’s Gran Via.
 Madrid’s “Broadway” houses Madrid’s major theater venues, including the world famous Lope de Vega.
-Or, just enjoy more time in the lively Puerta del Sol, Plaza de Santa Ana, or the La Latina and Lavapies neighborhoods.

 The evening is also a good time to take a food and wine tour of Madrid or go on a guided tapas tour.
+I took this history and food tour recently and loved it!

 Where To Stay In Madrid

-You’re spoiled for choice for excellent hotels in Madrid.
 My favorites are the Hotel Gran Melia Palacio Los Duques (luxury hotel in an ancient duke’s palace with a secluded garden), the URSP Hotel and Spa (a simply gorgeous hotel with a wellness center), or the Principal Madrid (luxury boutique hotel with a rooftop terrace).

 Day 3: Day Trip To Segovia or Cuenca

-On day 3, you have two options.
-Head to the charming town of Segovia or the off the beaten path town of Cuenca.
+Either head to the charming town of Segovia or visit the off the beaten path town of Cuenca.
 Both are UNESCO-listed beauties.

 1. Option 1: Segovia

 Then, visit Segovia’s medieval Alcazar fortress, its crowning glory.
 Built atop a rock with pointy slate spires, the Cinderella castle looks like it was conjured from a medieval fairytale.
-Alfonso VIII lived in the fortress in the 12th century, before architectural changes transformed it into a Gothic castle in the 13th century.

 Segovia’s aqueduct is one of Spain’s the most ancient landmarks, the best preserved example of Roman civic architecture in Spain.
 Dating from approximately the 2nd century A.D., it’s a tour de force of Roman engineering that stood the test of time.

 The aqueduct is set in a lively square of Segovia, part of everyday life.
 On Plaza de Azoguejo, a grand stairway leads from the base to the top of the aqueduct.
-In its shadows, sits a replica of the She-Wolf of Rome, a statue found in Rome’s Capitoline Museums.

 If you want to eat near the aqueduct, try Meson de Candido or Jose Maria Restaurante, the latter specializing in suckling pig.
 If you want something more off the beaten path, try Meson Dom Jimeno.